blakedallen/gamelogs/README.md

 ### Ravenswood

-In ravenswood the players met with ludmarillion (known as LUDA)
+In ravenswood the players met with ludmarillion (now known as LUDA)

 The players all recieved 75gp as a stipend in addition to room and board.
 LUDA described the next jobs: